Mercury13/unicodia/README.md

 **Lifecycle phase: 4** (beta).
 Usable but some problems with functionality/bugs.

-**I’m in Ukraine torn with war, so I’ll release often.** Current short-term reasons for release: Google fixes SA/SE difference in Ethiopic or banned characters in Tibetan, or I make a half-working globalization.
+**I’m in Ukraine torn with war, so I’ll release often.** See “war release” tag in Issues.

 # How to build?
 * Download MSYS, slight C++20 and std::filesystem here.